-Your Company requested IRCON to grant it exemption from signing Memorandum of Understanding for the financial year 2022-23 in line with MoU Guidelines.
+Your Company requested IRCON to grant it exemption from signing Memorandum of Understanding for the financial year 2023-24 in line with MoU Guidelines.
+IRCON has granted exemption to the Company from entering into MoU for the financial year 2022-23 and 2023-24.